burakmartin/pomodoro/README.md

 # pomodoro
-A small pomodoro GUI for Windows created in PyQt5.
+A small pomodoro GUI for Windows/Linux created in PyQt5.